HimaxWiseEyePlus/Seeed_Grove_Vision_AI_Module_V2/EPII_CM55M_APP_S/app/ww_projects/ww130_test/README.md

 ## Notes on ww130_test - CGP 30/7/24

+Work in progress document - expect changes as I fiddle with thc code...

 This project is to establish essential functionality, based on a previous Himax project.
 There are plenty of things that should be cleaned up once this essential functionality has been established.
-Some of this listed in the TODO section at the end of this document.
+Some of this listed in the TODO section at the end of this document.)

 (This started as a copy of allon_sensor_tflm_freertos.
 In it I have added code to operate with the WW130.
 See readme.txt files in that old project for background on where I got before I made the copy).